SGPMIL: Sparse Gaussian Process Multiple Instance Learning

-Probabilistic deep learning offers principled tools for uncertainty estimation and improved model calibration \cite{ghahramani2015probabilistic}.
-This is particularly valuable in MIL, where probabilistic frameworks may clarify both prediction confidence, statistical properties as well as the inner workings of pooling operations \cite{yufei2022bayes, haussmann2017variational}.
-Bayesian extensions of instance-based MIL have been explored to quantify uncertainty, particularly under data scarcity and label noise \cite{haussmann2017variational, morales2024introducing}.
-Furthermore, bayesian extensions of the embedding-based MIL have explored the performance/explainability gains that one has by inducing uncertainty to the attention scoring mechanism and imposing prior regularization \cite{yufei2022bayes, schmidt2023probabilistic}.
-These approaches typically incorporate variational inference and Monte Carlo (MC) sampling to model distributional uncertainty at the instance and bag level.
-Moreover, current challenges in probabilistic MIL approaches include numerical instability during training~\cite{schmidt2023probabilistic}, lack extensive evaluation on multiple datasets and tasks with various encoders or require apriory decision on the range of instance spatial correlations in the scoring function~\cite{yufei2022bayes}.
+Probabilistic deep learning offers principled tools for uncertainty estimation and improved model calibration \cite{ghahramani2015probabilistic}, with methods such as Batch-Ensemble \cite{wen2020batchensemble,dusenberry2020efficient}, Concrete Dropout \cite{gal_concrete_dropout}, and multiplicative Gaussian noise \cite{kingma2015variationaldropoutlocalreparameterization, vdo_molchanov,cui2021bayesian} approximating posterior distributions through ensembles, dropout, or noise injection.
+This is particularly valuable in MIL, where probabilistic frameworks can clarify prediction confidence, statistical properties, and the inner workings of pooling operations \cite{yufei2022bayes, haussmann2017variational, mixmil}.
+Prior works have explored uncertainty-driven MIL in various forms, including Bayesian CNNs under full supervision \cite{thiagarajan2021explanation}, Bayesian instance-based MIL under data scarcity and label noise \cite{haussmann2017variational, morales2024introducing}, uncertainty-driven aggregation models that refine attention or instance selection scores \cite{yufei2022bayes, schmidt2023probabilistic, udmil, mixmil, struski2023promil} and OOD uncertainty estimation \cite{linmans2023predictive}.
+Conformal prediction (CP) provides an alternative, distribution-free framework that yields uncertainty sets with marginal coverage guarantees, though it requires a separate calibration set and exchangeability assumptions~\cite{conformal1}.
+Furthermore, Bayesian extensions of the embedding-based MIL have explored the performance/explainability gains that one has by inducing uncertainty to the attention scoring mechanism and imposing prior regularization \cite{yufei2022bayes, schmidt2023probabilistic}.
+These approaches typically incorporate variational inference and Monte Carlo (MC) sampling to model distributional uncertainty at the instance and bag-level.
+Moreover, current challenges in probabilistic MIL approaches include numerical instability during training~\cite{schmidt2023probabilistic}, limited evaluation on multiple datasets and tasks, or the need for an \textit{a priori} decision on the range of instance spatial correlations in the scoring function~\cite{yufei2022bayes}.

-In this paper, we introduce \textbf{SGPMIL}, an efficient and robust probabilistic attention-based MIL framework grounded in Sparse Gaussian Processes.
+In this paper, we introduce \textbf{SGPMIL}, an efficient and robust probabilistic attention-based MIL framework grounded in Sparse Gaussian Processes (SGP).
 By designing a novel probabilistic formulation, our main contributions are structured along the following axes: